 How do I apply to volunteer?

-The application is on our website from March to May every year.
+The application is on our website from February to March.

 How many volunteer hours do I have to contribute?